Curtain Theatre: Site and rediscovery

 The Curtain was believed to have been built near The Theatre, but the exact location was for many years unknown.
 However, a commemorative plaque was erected at 18 Hewett Street.

 In 2012, archaeologists from MOLA (Museum of London Archaeology) announced that they had discovered the remains of the theatre during trial excavations.
 In 2013 plans were submitted to develop the site with a 40-storey tower of 400 apartments, plus a Shakespeare museum, 250-seat outdoor auditorium and park, with the archaeological remains visible in a glass enclosure.

 In May 2016, excavators announced that the theatre was probably an adaptation of an existing structure, in the form of a rectangle measuring 22×25 metres, rather than being round or polygonal.
 Walls survived up to 1.5 m high in places; MOLA identified the courtyard, where theatregoers stood, and the inner walls, which held the galleries.
 The theatre had timber galleries with mid and upper areas for wealthier audience members, and a courtyard made from compacted gravel for those with less to spend.
 The galleries were straight.

 Also uncovered was a fragmentary ceramic bird whistle, dating from the late 16th century.
 This raised the question of whether the bird whistle was merely a Tudor toy or a prop for plays that needed sound effects.
 In November 2016, a tunnel structure – accessed by doors on either end of the stage – was unearthed, which would have allowed actors to exit from one side and come on again from the other without being seen by the audience.
-Fragments of ceramic money boxes were found, which would have been used to collect entry fees from theatregoers, before being taken to an office to be smashed and the money counted: this office was known as the "box office", which is the origin of the term we use today.
+Fragments of ceramic money boxes were found, which would have been used to collect entry fees from theatregoers, before being taken to an office to be smashed and the money counted: this office was known as the "box office", which is the origin of the term in use today.

 Glass beads and pins were unearthed along with drinking vessels and clay pipes.
 The team also came across a mount and a token, as well as personal items, including a bone comb.

 In August 2019 the structural remains and below-ground deposits were designated a Scheduled Monument.
 The high-rise residential tower block on the site is named "The Stage"; and the two adjacent low-rise office blocks "The Bard" and "The Hewett".